Indian retail's real problem isn't the last mile. See where the cost hides

 • Global support for tax, currencies, and subsidiaries

 QuickBooks allows teams to raise estimates, convert them into sales orders or invoices, and link purchase orders and bills in one flow.
-For organisations with straightforward catalogues, it ties order processing, cash collection, and managing inventory into a single interface.
+For organizations with straightforward catalogs, it ties order processing, cash collection, and managing inventory into a single interface.
 Subscription tiers differ by features and user limits, with options aimed at small businesses.

 • Creation and tracking of invoices and purchase orders